Theo Lim

 -

 Climate adaptation in cities, and building community resilience to the effects of climate change.
 My experience in this area spans state-led policy to grassroots participatory action research.
-This work has been supported by over $1M USD in US National Science Foundation (NSF) and US National Oceanic and Atmospheric Administration (NOAA) grants.
+An archive of a participatory action research project on heat resilience that involved planning with youth, arts, sprituality, and technology can be found here.

 -